dgomesbr/nwbig/.github/PULL_REQUEST_TEMPLATE.md

-# What is this workshop about
+# What is this pull request about

 Describe link contents.

-## Describe the services involved
+## Describe the models/makes involved

 Enumerate comparisons.